+Knowle National

-71 Knowle National Outcomes of Phonics Screening 85% 75%
+Outcomes of Phonics 83% 79%

+Screening

-A 'catch up' programme will once again be implemented in Year 2 for those children who did not pass the screening.
-In 2022, this programme was highly effective in that 97% of those who did not pass in Year 1 (2021) went on to achieve the standard.
+Following our commitment to early reading, a 'catch up' programme will once again be implemented in Year 2 for those children who did not pass the screening.
+Additional teaching staff will continue to be employed to support this initiative.